nliorni/urepository/Snakemake ngsw 4.0/README.md

 	-a "mapped_reads" directory with the bam file/s
 	-a "genotyped" directory with the vcf file
-	-a "sift_dbNSFP" directory with the final fully annotated file -a "log" directory wich contains all the error messages you might encounter during the workflow -a "stats" directory with some stats to be processed by scripts
+	-a "csvfile" directory with the final fully annotated csv file -a "log" directory wich contains all the error messages you might encounter during the workflow -a "stats" directory with some stats to be processed by scripts